msalemor/sk-rag-pattern/README.md

 ### Features

 This repo includes a multi-collection RAG pattern implementation using C# minimal API and Semantic Kernel (SK).
-Through interfaces and configuration, SK supports different databases connectors like Azure Search, PostgreSQL, Duck DB, volatile memory (RAM DB), and others.
+Through interfaces and configuration, SK supports different databases connectors like Azure Search, PostgreSQL, Duck DB, Redis, volatile memory (a RAM DB), and others.
 As this implementation is multi-collection, each collection could represent different entities such as customers, business units, or areas.

 There are areas of concern that need to be taken into consideration in RAG patterns such as: